Akshaya6832/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

 8. The simulation runs 5 iterations with fiber length varying from 50 to 150 km.
    - Use forward/reverse buttons to step through iterations.
    - Observe changes in received power, BER, Q factor, and eye diagram.

 ---

-## Report

-1. Cover sheet (as per attached example).
-2. Tabulation of received power, Q factor, and BER for 5 fiber lengths.
-3. Plot of received power, Q factor, and BER vs. fiber length.
-4. Description of eye diagram changes with increasing fiber length.

----